ethering/basespace-help/_docs/articles/descriptive/icredits-and-billing.md

 -----
 Compute usage is billed at a per-minute rate in iCredits per node hour.
 The compute rate for an application is displayed on the application details page.

-{% callout note, NOTE %}Compute charges are deducted from promotional iCredits at the end of each day.
+{% callout note, NOTE %}Compute charges are deducted from promotional iCredits immediately.
 For subscription accounts, compute is tabulated in real time. {% endcallout %}
 ###Third-Party Applications
 -----
 You can use iCredits to purchase third-party application subscriptions, analysis, and reports.
 Price information for third-party services is displayed on the application details page.